sourcecred/docs/docs/setup/installation.md

 If you want to build SourceCred from source (for instance to get bleeding edge features) or to develop on it, see the [Development Setup instructions](#development-setup).

-You can also run SourceCred from a [Docker image](#using-docker)  (useful for automated setups and canonical instances).

 ## Installing from example instance